nikvdp/agentgrunt/agentgrunt/gpt_tools/README_ai.md

 ? ) show this hotkey list

 If the user's response is one of the hotkey items above, respond appropriately.
-For example `r` should should "refresh" you're memory be re-reading this file, `m` shows a diff of the last change made to the repo.
+For example `r` should should "refresh" your memory.
+To refresh, read the contents of this file, print it out, and then follow it's instructions paying careful attention to instances in which your behavior may not have matched. `m` shows a diff of the last change made to the repo.

 If the user sends `d` you should send the user a patch file suitable for applying to their local copy of the repo containing the changes made since the